Bird of prey: Common names

-Some names have not generalised, and refer to single species (or groups of closely related (sub)species), such as the merlin (Falco columbarius).
+Some names have not generalised and refer to single species or groups of closely related subspecies, such as the merlin, Falco columbarius.

 Systematics

 Historical classifications

 The taxonomy of Carl Linnaeus grouped birds (class Aves) into orders, genera, and species, with no formal ranks between genus and order.
 He placed all birds of prey into a single order, Accipitres, subdividing this into four genera: Vultur (vultures), Falco (eagles, hawks, falcons, etc.), Strix (owls), and Lanius (shrikes).
 This approach was followed by subsequent authors such as Gmelin, Latham and Turton.

-Louis Pierre Veillot used additional ranks: order, tribe, family, genus, species.
+Louis Pierre Vieillot used additional ranks: order, tribe, family, genus, species.
 Birds of prey (order Accipitres) were divided into diurnal and nocturnal tribes; the owls remained monogeneric (family Ægolii, genus Strix), whilst the diurnal raptors were divided into three families: Vulturini, Gypaëti, and Accipitrini.
-Thus Veillot's families were similar to the Linnaean genera, with the difference that shrikes were no longer included amongst the birds of prey.
-In addition to the original Vultur and Falco (now reduced in scope), Veillot adopted four genera from Savigny: Phene, Haliæetus, Pandion, and Elanus.
+Thus Vieillot's families were similar to the Linnaean genera, with the difference that shrikes were no longer included amongst the birds of prey.
+In addition to the original Vultur and Falco (now reduced in scope), Vieillot adopted four genera from Savigny: Phene, Haliæetus, Pandion, and Elanus.
 He also introduced five new genera of vultures (Gypagus, Catharista, Daptrius, Ibycter, Polyborus) and eleven new genera of accipitrines (Aquila, Circaëtus, Circus, Buteo, Milvus, Ictinia, Physeta, Harpia, Spizaëtus, Asturina, Sparvius).

 Falconimorphae is a deprecated superorder within Raptores, formerly composed of the orders Falconiformes and Strigiformes.
 The clade was invalidated after 2012.
 Falconiformes is now placed in Eufalconimorphae, while Strigiformes is placed in Afroaves.

 Modern systematics

 The order Accipitriformes is believed to have originated 44 million years ago when it split from the common ancestor of the secretarybird (Sagittarius serpentarius) and the accipitrid species.
 The phylogeny of Accipitriformes is complex and difficult to unravel.
 Widespread paraphylies were observed in many phylogenetic studies.
 More recent and detailed studies show similar results.
 However, according to the findings of a 2014 study, the sister relationship between larger clades of Accipitriformes was well supported (e.g. relationship of Harpagus kites to buzzards and sea eagles and these latter two with Accipiter hawks are sister taxa of the clade containing Aquilinae and Harpiinae).

-The diurnal birds of prey are formally classified into six families of three different orders (Accipitriformes, Falconiformes and Cariamiformes).
+The diurnal birds of prey are formally classified into six families of two different orders (Accipitriformes and Falconiformes).